Criminal Law FAQ

-What is the fee for a consultation?
+Is there a fee for a consultation?

 How much will it cost for you to handle my criminal law case?

-What is going to happen in court?
+What is going to happen in court for a traffic ticket or misdemeanor offense?

 What time period does the government have to file an indictment?

 Different offenses carry different statutes of limitations.
 There are sometimes long delays when felony cases are dismissed in the city municipal courts for a potential future indictment.
 If the delay exceeds the statute of limitations, there may be a defense.
-We can discuss the relevant time periods with you as the case progresses.
+I can discuss the relevant time periods with you as the case progresses.

 What kind of timetable can I expect for my case to be resolved?